-An Ontology Neural Network (ONN) is a neural model whose internal state is not a flat vector but a typed object carrying the structure of a target ontology.
-Training preserves the type algebra by construction; inference is a constraint-projection onto a topology-aware manifold.
-The companion ORTSF (Ontological Real-Time State Feedback) framework turns the output of that inference into a closed-loop controller whose stability margins are stated in cohomological terms.
+An Ontology Neural Network (ONN) is a neural model whose internal state is not a flat vector but a typed object carrying the structure of a target ontology: inference is a constraint-projection onto a topology-aware manifold.
+The companion ORTSF (Ontological Real-Time Semantic Fabric) framework turns the output of that inference into a closed-loop controller.

 Papers on this track